eaych/Type-Master/README.md

 ### 3.1 Basic Prompt Service

-> The basic prompt service has responds to the client with a predesigned prompt, one for each difficulty.
+> The basic prompt service responds to the client with a predesigned prompt, one for each difficulty.

 Basic `PromptService` contains the method:

-`GetPrompt()`, which takes a `LevelRequest` object, containing the desired level, as a parameter.
-Responds with a `PromptResponse` object, containing the corresponding prompt.
+`GetPrompt()`, takes a `LevelRequest` object containing the desired level as a parameter.
+Responds with a `PromptResponse` object containing the corresponding prompt.

 ### 3.2 Basic Scoring service